ivladek/openldap-on-nutanix/README.md

 - **templates** - for user-data and vm-data templates
 - **output** - all intermediate files

-The script lines:
+The script lines:\
-[13–45] - loading the user data from file like above [47–96] - preparation files to include into user-data [98–105] - encoding prepared files with base64 [107–129] - generation user-data from template and encode its content with base64 [131–148] - generation user-data from template and encode its content with base64 [161–170] - generation the target script file, which makes call to Nutanix API to create VM and deploy software inside it [172–177] - just say goodbye
+[13–45] - loading the user data from file like above\
+[47–96] - preparation files to include into user-data\
+[98–105] - encoding prepared files with base64\
+[107–129] - generation user-data from template and encode its content with base64\
+[131–148] - generation vm-data from template and encode its content with base64\
+[161–170] - generation the target script file, which makes call to Nutanix API to create VM and deploy software inside it\
+[172–177] - just say goodbye\

 The result is **output\pc-vm-create.sh**